 So your little cherub wants a sleepover party, but the thought of all those children staying overnight in your house has got your head in a spin.
 Don’t worry, you will get through this!
 And you will probably even enjoy it.
-Here’s our top tips to surviving a sleepover party and coming out the other side.
+Here are our top tips for surviving a sleepover party and coming out the other side.

 It’s All About The Guest List

 Put some thought into who you will be inviting.
 You’ll typically want to invite a smaller group than for a daytime party, and you’ll want to make sure everyone gets along well.
 A sleepover party is not the time to invite the whole class, or kids that your child isn’t really close to.
 It also tends to work best to have children who are very close in age, so this may mean excluding siblings.

 Later afternoon or dinner time is a great time to start a sleepover party, as you don’t want there to be too many hours before bedtime.
 Have a set pick-up time the next morning that allows for a bit of a sleep-in (say 10 am).
 Communicate your end time clearly on the invite, to ensure your sleepover party doesn’t turn into a playdate the next day.

 Plan a fairly boisterous activity – such as visiting a playground, or an obstacle course or scavenger hunt in the backyard – soon after arrival or straight after dinner, to help wear that party energy out.
 Then switch to calming activities, such as a craft or movie as you head towards bedtime.
 You probably won’t be able to provide bath time for everyone, but some time spent brushing hair, applying a face mask or soaking feet can provide a good wind-down.

 List everything children need to bring on the invite – such as pillows, PJs, teddies, toothbrushes – but also keep a few extras on hand in case something is left at home.
 Have blankets, night lights, and perhaps an extra cuddly toy, to ensure children have everything they need to feel comfortable and safe.